jlangch/venice/doc/readme/ipc.md

            (println "RESPONSE: ")))))
 ```

-### Server authenticators can be stored/loaded from a file
+**Server authenticators can be stored/loaded from a file**

-Create an authenticator and store it to a file
+Create an authenticator and store it to a file for later use:

 ```clojure
 (let [ac (ipc/authenticator)]